expert26111/DockerSwarm/README.md

 After executing *Command 2* one sees: `Swarm active`

 So it was so easy to create your manager, the one that will orchestrate your docker containers(also known as tasks).
-Let's join another node to the swarm.<sup>4</sup>
+Let's join another node to the swarm.<sup>[*Source 4*](https://www.toptal.com/devops/software-deployment-docker-swarm-tutorial)</sup>

 **3.** `docker swarm join  --token “token goes here” ipaddress` *//Command 3*